top of page

 It is 1905: Edwardian England.
 Harriet Loxley, the daughter of a vicar, and a member of a prominent Nottingham lace-making family, wants the vote and she wants it now.

-From chalking pavements to marching in the street, and from throwing stones through windows to setting fire to buildings, you will wonder just how far Harriet will go.
+From chalking pavements to marching with women in the street, and from throwing stones through windows to setting fire to buildings, you will wonder just how far Harriet will go.

 Meanwhile the lace-making business is having troubles of its own and Harriet and her brothers and sisters are having to find their own way through life.